International Citizens Insurance Logo

 Atlas Travel Insurance

 Yes, you can, and you should read a travel insurance policy before you buy it.
-Reading the plan details lets you know if the insurance policy truly provides the coverage you need.
+Reading the plan details allows you to determine if the insurance policy provides the necessary coverage.
 If you still have questions after reading the plan, it’s a good time to ask the insurer.

-When you read a travel insurance plan, you may not like its conditions, its coverage, or even its tone.
-If this is the case, then don’t buy the policy without asking questions.
-Your preferred insurer may have additional coverage available to cover gaps or a different plan that suits you better.
-You can also shop around for travel insurance that is a better match for your needs.
+When you read a travel insurance plan, you may not like its conditions, coverage, or tone.
+If so, don’t buy the policy without asking questions.
+Your preferred insurer may offer additional coverage to fill gaps or a plan that better suits your needs.
+You can also shop around for travel insurance that better matches your needs.

-Some plans will also let you cancel for several days after you have purchased your plan.
+Some plans also allow you to cancel within several days after purchase.
 This can give you a few extra days to review your policy if needed.

 Travel Tip: Bring a Paper Printout of Your Policy